 When staying at Hotel Julien, breakfast means getting to taste the finest products from local purveyors.
 With bread from famed bakery Domestic and cheeses from Van Tricht, it’s off to a good start.
 The offer of grains, jams and other breakfast accoutrements is based on pure and simple organic produce.
 And if you’re in the mood for eggs – just order them à la minute.

 At other moments of the day, enjoy a dish from Hotel Julien’s light meal menu that includes such delights as classic Caesar salad, buffalo mozzarella, smoked salmon on multigrain toast and Moroccan meatballs with pearl couscous.

 At the bar with intimate Friz Hansen chairs and a wooden floor made of what used to be wooden cheese storing shelves, you can get a taste of a variety of cocktails.

-An off-the-radar vaulted sanctum of chalky whites, wood and terracotta flooring sets the mood of this bijou, private-spa which can be reserved either solo or as a couple.
-A holistic oasis with a Hamman, hot stone table, ice fountain and sauna, with treatments from clean-skincare gurus, REN.
+An off-the-radar vaulted sanctum of chalky whites, wood and terracotta flooring sets the mood of the bijou, private spa which can be reserved either solo or as a couple.
+A holistic oasis with a hammam, hot-stone table, ice fountain and sauna, with treatments from clean-skincare gurus, REN.